County of Santa Barbara

 SUPERVISOR CAPPS

-Adopt a Resolution of Commendation honoring Jenavieve Shiloh upon her retirement from the
+Adopt a Resolution of Commendation honoring Jenavieve Shiloh upon her retirement from

-Santa Barbara County.
+citizens of Santa Barbara County.

 BOARD OF SUPERVISORS